Trendy, $$ (from $179)

 Style: Seattle’s award-winning Olson Kundig Architects drew inspiration from the city and its majestic hinterlands when designing the hotel, which, housed in a cantilevered glass building, feels hip, happening, and high-end without coming off as cold.

 Standout Detail: The awe-inspiring view is one of the city's best.
-Snag an ocean-view room for the best seat in the house.
+Snag an water-view room for the best seat in the house.

 This Place Is Perfect For: Sophisticated culture vultures in search of Seattle’s greatest hits, business travelers in need of a luxury residence, nature-loving urbanites, and sightseers who want more out of a hotel than mere convenience.